subtleq/SimpleServer/README.md

 -

-Additionally, several utility classes will be developed, including a logging interface and a socket wrapper.
+Additionally, several utility classes will be developed, including a logging interface, a config file reader, and a socket wrapper.